 - Coverage: PureTalk USA shares the AT&T network, and the coverage should feel reliable.
 Just watch out for your data slowing down in crowded areas.

-- Devices: You can get the latest Samsung Galaxy devices with your plan, but the iPhone 8 is the newest Apple device available with PureTalk USA.
+- Devices: You can get the latest Samsung Galaxy and Apple iPhone devices with your plan.

 - Overall: PureTalk USA feels like a jack-of-all-trades, master of none.
 It doesn’t dominate any one category, but it still offers solid value.